wilbcn/BlueTeam/Endpoint-Protection/Windows-Analysis/Windows-Log-Analysis.md

 - The base64 string decodes to: `Start-Process calc.exe` (CyberChef was used here).
 This example is harmless - but the tactic realistic.
 Attackers use this method to hide dangerous payloads.

 ### 4. SOC Investigation (NIST SP 800-61)
-In this scenario, the SOC team have had numerous alerts raised on their EDR and SIEM platform, which contained the following alert messages:
+In this scenario, multiple alerts were raised by the organization’s SIEM (Splunk) and EDR (Microsoft XDR) platforms, indicating suspicious behavior on host EC2AMAZ-NILIHU8.
+Alert messages included:
-- Number of invalid logins for account `itadmin` has exceeded threshold of 3 within 10 minutes.
+- Excessive failed login attempts for account itadmin (threshold exceeded: 3 within 10 minutes)
-- New user account has been created and added to a security-enabled group
+- New user account creation followed by membership in a privileged security group
-- Malicious PowerShell code detected on host: `EC2AMAZ-NILIHU8`
+- Encoded PowerShell execution detected on the endpoint

 ### 4.1 Preparation
-This phase of the framework comes before an incident, and involves log management, playbooks, detection rules such as in EDR/SIEM platforms, asset inventories, and user training.
-The goal of this stage overall is to ensure you are ready before a security incident.
+This phase precedes the incident and includes the setup of log collection mechanisms, detection rules (EDR/SIEM), documented playbooks, and incident handling procedures.
+Proper preparation ensures that the organisation has visibility and response capability before threats occur.
+In this lab environment, preparation included:

+- Sysmon installed with a hardened configuration (Olaf Hartong’s modular config)
+- AWS EC2 host configured for inbound RDP access
+- User monitoring and logging enabled

 ### 4.2 Detection & Analysis
 The alerts from this incident have came from the organisations SIEM (Splunk) and EDR (Microsoft XDR) platforms.
 However, this can also involve manual user escalations or threat intel.
 In this stage, triaging the alert helps to confirm if it is real by investigating the alert sources in greater detail.
 In this project, as the SOC L1 analyst, I assign myself ownership of the cases, and begin the investigation.
 The SIEM alerts have revealed IOCs (indicators of compromise) such as host: `EC2AMAZ-NILIHU8` and user: `itadmin`.
 I then access the machine and open up Windows Event Viewer to investigate further.